davepinch/pinchy.cc/content/topics/places/bays/wolf-bay/lake-people/snippet-TLEHLS.md

 ---
-title: "TLEHLS of Wolf Bay (Wikipedia)"
+title: "lake people of Wolf Bay (Wikipedia)"
 ✂️: >-
   TLEHLS ("minnows" or "shiners") [village] was on the shores of what is now called Wolf Bay in Windermere, on Lake Washington south of SqWsEb, now called Magnuson Park.
 citation: >-